gatsbyjs/gatsby/docs/blog/2017-10-11-announcing-gatsby-image/index.md

 Ahhh, now we're getting to the really interesting question.

 This isn't trivial.
 As we saw, many of the brightest minds for 1000s of years couldn't figure out that planets' orbits aren't circles.
 Leonardo da Vinci couldn't build most of the machines he dreamt up.
-And I, no Leonardo for sure, couldn't ever improve on headroom.js.
+And I, no Leonardo, couldn't ever improve on headroom.js.

 But literally weeks into using React.js, I was able to easily make a new React headroom component that is dramatically simpler than headroom.js.